nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Types of Malware

-Classifying malware is a desaster.
+Classifying malware is a disaster.
 Here is our miserable attempt:

 ### Stagers